CANITEY/obsidian/2 - Source Material/Articles/Recon by Omar Abu-Zekri.md

 arjun, parampampam

 ## Vhost scan
-to check if one ip has more h
+to check if one ip has more than one host
+`gobuster vhost -u https://mysite.com -t 50 -w subdomains.txt`